Georgette Bauerdorf: Murder

 On the night of October 11, 1944, Georgette left work at the Hollywood Canteen at around 11:15 p.m.
 She spent the next several hours dancing at a local club called the Palladium, leaving at around 2 a.m.
 Driving home, Georgette picked up a hitchhiking Army sergeant named Gordon Aadland, who had also gone to the Palladium; she told Aadland also that she was hurrying home to receive a telephone call from her boyfriend in Texas.
 This was possibly the last time she was seen alive.

 On October 12, custodial staff came to Georgette's apartment and found her body floating face down in an overflowing bathtub.
 It is believed that Georgette was attacked by a man who was waiting inside the apartment for her.
 Inspector William Penprase of the Los Angeles County Sheriff's Department stated that an automatic night light over the outside entrance of the apartment had been unscrewed loose so that it would go dark; the murderer was thought to have stood on a chair to reach the light bulb nearly eight feet off the ground.
 Fingerprints were found on the bulb.

 The theory of an intruder was reinforced by an empty string bean can and some melon rinds in a wastebasket in Georgette's kitchen.
 Investigators thought she may have eaten a snack before retiring upstairs to her bedroom.
 Examination of her stomach revealed that she had eaten string beans about an hour before her death.
 Her jewelry and other valuables were not stolen, although almost $100 was taken from her purse.
-There was a large roll of $2 bills and thousands of dollars worth of sterling silver lying in an open trunk.
+There was a large roll of $2 bills and thousands of dollars' worth of sterling silver lying in an open trunk.

 A 1936 Oldsmobile coupe, registered in the name of Georgette's sister, was missing from the scene.
 When the car was located, there was a dent in one of the fenders.
 Mechanics said the damage was recent and may have been the result of a collision with another car.
-The Oldsmobile was discovered abandoned on East 25th Street, just off San Pedro Street, where it had apparently ran out of gas.
+The Oldsmobile was discovered abandoned on East 25th Street, just off San Pedro Street, where it had apparently run out of gas.

 Georgette had put up a great struggle against her attacker.
 An examination by Los Angeles County autopsy surgeon Frank R. Webb found abundant bruises and scrapes, and determined that she had been raped.
 The knuckles on Georgette's right hand were smashed and bruised.
 There was a large bruise on the right side of her head and another on her abdomen, perhaps the result of blows from fists.
 She had been strangled with a piece of bandage material stuffed down her throat.
 Webb said her right thigh showed the bruised imprint of a hand "even to the fingernail marks piercing the skin".